skip to content

 A partner (whether married or de facto) of a veteran who is receiving or is eligible to receive a service pension may be entitled to the partner service pension.

 A person may also be eligible to receive a partner service pension where they are legally married to, but separated from, a veteran who is receiving or is eligible to receive a service pension.
-This type of partner service pension is payable up to a maximum period of 12 months (from the date of separation), and other qualifying criteria applies.
+This type of partner service pension is payable up to a maximum period of 12 months (from the date of separation), and other qualifying criteria apply.

 How to claim the Service Pension